Bettelion-Food-Truck/Build-A-Bettel/README.md

 All assets are stored in the `assets` folder in different groups.
 Each group is known as a part.
 A part could be a shirt, pants, hair, etc. Every asset, once arranged into part folders, is known as an item.
 Each part folder can have many items.

+All files should be in lowercase only.
+There should be no spaces.
+If there is a division between works, use a dash.

 ### Data structure

 The game doesn't know anything about the image assets by itself.
 It requires the information stored within `assets/data.json`.
 There are two objects of data within this file: layers and parts.